On a sunny and beautiful day in Autumn or Spring it is tempting to fire up the BBQ on the balcony, and get the field mushrooms out of the fridge.

 Making the oil for the Mushrooms

 To make the oil, we blend ingredients together.
 Use what you have in the kitchen.
 A simple oil with fresh or roasted garlic would be enough.
 Today I used parsley, garlic and some grated lemon peel.
-I included about 0.5 tspn of some pomegranate vinegar I made when pomegranates were plentiful.
+I included about 0.5 tspn of some pomegranate vinegar that I made when pomegranates were plentiful.

-You can keep the oil simple (as the suggestions above) or more complex.
+You can keep the oil simple (as the suggestions above) or make it more complex.
 For example, blend: Home-roasted garlic or fresh garlic, rosemary, curry leaves, cumin seed, fennel seed, a red chilli, salt, pepper, grated lemon peel.

 Or alternatively: Use garlic paste and chilli paste instead of fresh ingredients, even more so if the pastes are home made.
 No need to add roasted garlic cumin or fennel seed if you don’t have them at hand.
 The lemon peel is a great addition.
 If you don’t have lemons include a little good balsamic or wine vinegar.
 Just a little.

 Making the Stuffing

 Basil leaves, halved, roasted cherry tomatoes, and feta cheese.

 or Home made Basil Leaves preserved in oil; roasted cherry tomatoes, crumbled feta.